-Our research, Women Count 2016, confirms this correlation that diversity improves business outcomes yet the number of women in senior roles remains low.
+Our research, Women Count, confirms this correlation that diversity improves business outcomes yet the number of women in senior roles remains low.

 - The IMF found that the more women in senior managerial positions and in corporate boards, the more profitable firms are.
 Adding one more woman in senior management or on a corporate board, while keeping the size of the board unchanged, is associated with 8 to 13 basis points higher return on assets1.

-- McKinsey also identified that companies in the top quartile for gender diversity are 15 percent more likely to have higher financial returns2.
+- McKinsey’s ‘Women Matter’ report, based on ten years of research, also found a difference in return on equity of 47% between global companies with the most women on their executive committees and those with none, and a 55% difference in operating results2.
 Furthermore, the sweet spot, shown in other research by McKinsey, found those with three or more women in senior management had higher firm performance, on average, than teams with no women3.

 - Grant Thornton estimates the impact of moving to mixed boards on the FTSE 350 could boost GDP in the UK by around 2.5%4.

-- The Pipeline stated in ‘Women Count, 2016’ that 169 FTSE 350 companies who had at least one woman on their Executive Committee have a better return on capital by, on average, a margin of 5.6 percentage points than those with none5.
+- The Pipeline stated in ‘Women Count, 2017’ found that profit margins were almost double in FTSE 350 companies with at least 25% females on their Executive Committee compared to those with none5.

-The Hampton-Alexander Review set out the following voluntary recommendations:
+The Hampton-Alexander Review set out the following voluntary recommendations6: